kmesh-net/kmesh/docs/proposal/Kmesh_website_automation.md

 ##### Story 1

-- As a kmesh developer, I want `kmesh/docs/ctl/` changes to automatically update the website, so users always see the latest guides without manual effort.
+- As a Kmesh developer, I want kmesh/docs/ changes to automatically trigger a Netlify build and deploy the updated website, so users see the latest docs without manual intervention.

 ##### Story 2

-- As a website maintainer, I want old docs archived and new versions published when a tag is created, so users can access historical versions via Docusaurus.
+- As a website maintainer, I want versioning to happen automatically when the VERSION file is updated, archiving old docs and committing changes via CI.

 #### Notes/Constraints/Caveats (Optional)